mernxl/ansible-terraform/README.md

 It provides surport for deploying to multiple environments, based on parameters passed into jenkins.

+## Background

+We wish to apply terraform configurations to a bunch of remote instances using ansible.
+This is required to be handle continuously using the Jenkins CI platform.

+### Folder Structure

+- live: Holds entrypoint tf configurations for each target environment.
+- terraform: Holds the terraform configurations for our remote instances
+- terraform-infra: Holds infrastructure terraform code, to deploy our infrastructure, i.e. the jenkins server as well as our target servers.
+- ansible_hosts: Holds our target server hosts, segregated by environment (dev, prod etc)
+- ansible-pre.yml: An ansible playbook to prepare our target instance with dependencies of our terraform providers. e.g. install docker in instance if we need to deploy docker containers in remote
+- ansible.yml: A playbook to handle terraform deployment to remote hosts.
+- Jenkinsfile: Jenkins pipeline configuration, used by jenkins to fufil our goal.

 ## Prerequisites

 - AWS account with credentials stored in `./aws/credentials`.
 Pass in a profile via the `aws_creds_profile` terraform var, defaults to `ansible-terraform`.